FredMichon/HippocampalShockObservationResponses/README.md

 ## Data

-Summary data tables are deposited at [repository/DOI TBD].
+Summary data tables are deposited at [(https://osf.io/7jkn9/overview)].
 Set the `Folder_path` variable at the top of each notebook to the directory containing these files:

 | File | Used in |
 |---|---|